Marine Zone

 Port by port reports:

-- Brookings: When conditions allowed, boats got out and fishing was decent with about 3 rockfish per angler.
-Mostly black, blue, and deacon rockfishes were brought in.
-Lingcod landings were quite low.
+- Brookings: A small number of anglers were able to muster about 2 rockfish per angler.
+Mostly black and blue rockfishes were brought in.
+Lingcod landings were low.

 The offshore longleader fishery gives anglers an opportunity to catch more fish and to distribute effort away from nearshore species.
 Learn more about the gear and the fishery.